mateusz-uran/mateusz-uran/README.md

 ### Hi there 👋
-IT engineer with specialization of web development.
-I'm familiar with technologies such as spring boot for backend.
-At the frontend, I feel comfortable in React but I'm also learning Agnular.
-I want to become fullstack developer so technologies like SQL, Docker or Kubernetes are known to me.
+I am an IT engineer specializing in web development.
+I have experience with technologies such as Spring Boot for backend.
+In frontend development, I am comfortable with React, and I am also learning Angular.
+My goal is to become a fullstack developer, so I am familiar with technologies like SQL, Docker, and Kubernetes.

 #### ⚡ Technologies <br />